signag/raspi-cam-srv/docs/SettingsDevices.md

 Some devices require state tracking and, therefore, calibration.

 This applies currently to the StepperMotor:
-The StepperMotor itself does not have knowledge about its current position and if the class is instantiated, the *current_angle* is set to zero.
+The StepperMotor itself does not have knowledge about its current position and when the class is instantiated, the *current_angle* is set to zero.
 For usage of the StepperMotor it is, however, essential to know the position at any time.

 It is, therefore, necessary to

 1. set a certain state as reference "Zero"
 2. track and memorize any movements
 3. set the last state whenever the device class is instantiated